-According to the Entrepreneurial Operating System (EOS®) which my client runs her company on, ROCKS are the 3-5, maybe 6 most important things your leadership team must accomplish in the next 90 days to move toward the company’s annual goals.
+According to the Entrepreneurial Operating System (EOS®), which my client runs her company on, ROCKS are the 3-5, potentially 6, most crucial tasks the leadership team must complete in the next 90 days to align with the company’s annual objectives.

-A ROCK is simply a priority that will take more than 7 days and up to 90 days to accomplish.
-Other actions, such as tasks and decisions, are assigned to your to-do list in your project management tool to be completed.
+Simply put, a ROCK is a priority that will require more than a week but, at most, 90 days to complete.
+Other actions, such as smaller tasks and decisions, are assigned to the team’s to-do list in their project management tool to be completed.